needle-mirror/com.unity.muse.texture/Documentation~/generate/write-prompt.md

 ## Exclude elements from the generated textures

 To exclude specific elements from generated textures, in the **Negative Prompt**, enter keywords that describe the elements to exclude.
 The keyword can be a color, shape, or texture type.

+> [!IMPORTANT]
-For example, if you want to generate flower textures, but you don’t want red flowers, enter `red` into the **Negative Prompt** field.
+> To avoid double negative, don't use `no` in the **Negative Prompt**.
+For example, if you want to generate blue tiles and you don’t want white tiles in it, In the **Prompt**, enter `blue tiles`.
+In the **Negative Prompt**, enter `white tiles` not `no white tiles`.

 To ensure the separation of concepts, enter multiple keywords separated by commas.